daWiz314/PC-Clean-project/README.md

   <li>Added patch notes viewer</li>
   <li>Added option to remove root folder and recreate it</li>
   <li>Added option to completely remove data from this script</li>
+  <li>Added option to change timezone, and after changing it, it resyncs</li>
 </ul>

 <ul>